 Campbell River Fishing Calendar & Reports

-Campbell River, often called the “Salmon Capital of the World,” boasts unique fishing experiences in both fresh and tidal waters.
+Campbell River, often called the “Salmon Capital of the World,” boasts unique fishing experiences for both fresh and tidal waters.

 This guide will help you find out the best times to fish and what kinds of fish you can catch each season, along with important reminders, events, and festivals.